Silvyre/Loyalty-Commerce-Platform/documentation/app/documents/api/earn-orders.md

 ## Earn Orders

-An earn order is a transaction that credits a single loyalty program member's account one time.
+An earn order is an order created by calling the `/earn/` endpoint consisting of one credit to a loyalty program member's account.

 Creating an earn order triggers the addition of points.
 A record of the order and corresponding credit is kept that can later be retrieved.
 An earn order requires a member validation that has not been previously used for another transaction.